Susanne und Annette Imhoff

 We are always happy to see projects that have the potential to continue to grow and have an impact after our initial support, without being dependent on us.
 That's every foundation's dream!

-DIE WIRTSCHAFT: The Imhoff Foundation does a lot for Cologne.
+THE ECONOMY: The Imhoff Foundation does a lot for Cologne.
 Can you give us some examples from recent years?

-And in the field of arts and culture promotion, there is "Comedia 510": an extension of the COMEDIA children's and youth theater to include a theater education and intercultural branch in Cologne-Mülheim – right in the heart of the city.
+And in the area of arts and culture promotion, there’s “Comedia 510”: an expansion of the COMEDIA children’s and youth theater to include a theater education and intercultural branch in Cologne-Mülheim—right in the heart of the city’s community.

-are calling on the people of Cologne to tell us which association or non-profit organization has made their lives better in a concrete way.
-Touching, funny, exciting, loud, and quiet stories about themselves or their personal environment, which we will also publish on social media if desired.
-A diverse jury will select 25 organizations from all the submissions – each will receive 5,000 euros from us as a thank you.
-Three of them will even win an anniversary prize of €25,000 each in a draw!
+We’re calling on the people of Cologne to tell us, as part of this campaign, which club or nonprofit organization has specifically made their lives better.
+Touching, funny, exciting, loud, and quiet stories about themselves or their personal circles—which we’ll also share on social media, if they’d like.
+From all the submissions, a diverse jury will select 25 organizations—each will receive 5,000 euros from us as a token of our appreciation.
+Three of them will even win an anniversary prize of 25,000 euros each through a random drawing!

 The renovation of the historic swing bridge as a new project